mawuli433/ANC-VISIT-TRACKER/README.md

 ## Author

-Built by Mr. Suleman, on community health placement in Nkoranza, Bono East Region, Ghana.
+Built by Mr. Suleman, Anglican university Nursing student.
 Developed as part of NUS 358: Research Methods coursework and digital skills training.

 Clinical protocols referenced from: